Broadstone, Dorset

-Broadstone /ˈbrɔːdstən/ is a suburb and electoral ward of Poole in Dorset, England.
-It is located 3 mi from Hamworthy railway station and 7 mi from Bournemouth International Airport.
+Broadstone /ˈbrɔːdstən/ is a town and civil parish and electoral ward of the Bournemouth, Christchurch and Poole district, in the ceremonial county of Dorset, England.
+It is located 3 mi from Hamworthy railway station and 7 mi from Bournemouth Airport.
 The ward had a population of 10,289 at the 2021 census.

 Since 1840, Broadstone has grown from a small farm to a suburb of 10,000 people.
 Centred on the main road (the B3074), 'The Broadway' is a busy hub of shops, churches, schools and housing.
 Broadstone is notable for its large recreation fields and heathland park, as well as an annual Christmas parade and lights.
 The 24 acre Broadstone Heath possesses some of the original heathland which covered the Poole Basin.

 History

 In 1840, "Broadstone Farm" was built, and a railway line bypassed it in 1847.
 Its first church was built in 1853, which later became the Scout Association hall.
 The first Broadstone railway station was built in 1872; initially named "New Poole Junction", it became "Broadstone" in 1890.
 Broadstone First School originated as a Dame school, founded in 1871.
 At the turn of the century, lavender oil started being produced.
 This ceased in 1935 when the factory burnt down, but much lavender can still be found in the area.
 Rapid expansion of the town has since occurred, with the development of the Pine Springs housing estate and the opening of additional schools to cope with the increase in population.
+On 1 April 2026 Broadstone became a civil parish.